 What I appreciated about Jennifer and her book.

 True Love is not a gossip book where she tells stories of other people (famous or not) that make you cringe.
 She doesn't say a bad word about anyone, including her ex husband.
 You can tell she's been careful, has edited herself and in the acknowledgements she thanks Marc for reading her first draft.
-I have huge respect for this.
+I have a lot of respect for this.
 When she writes about the demise of her marriage she does not go into specifics, but chooses to say how she needed to go on a journey to figure out why she made the choices that she did.
 She does write that she was hurt, but I never came away feeling that Marc or anyone else was the bad guy.
 There is no tone of that.
 It truly is a memoir of her journey before and after her divorce.

 What I did not like about the book and the message that I would challenge.